Nebula-Mechanica/psiphon-tun2socks/README.md

 ## Preparations

-First copy 3rd-party/tun2socks-psiphon.exe to the same directory as psiphon-tun2socks.ps1.
-This executable is taken from official badvpn win32 binaries, you could build it by yourself if you want to.
+First copy `3rd-party/tun2socks-psiphon.exe` to the same directory as `psiphon-tun2socks.ps1`.
+This executable (originally `badvpn-tun2socks.exe`) is taken from official badvpn win32 binaries, you could build it by yourself if you want to.

 To make this script work, we need to get tunnel interface.
 Simplest way is to install OpenVPN and find where it's installed (usually C:\Program Files\OpenVPN\bin) then you to execute following command from there: